-Welcome to the Penn supplement for the 2020-2021 application cycle!
+Welcome to the Penn supplemental essays for the 2021-2022 application cycle!
 Unlike many other Ivy League schools, Penn doesn’t ask you a zillion questions.
-In fact, they only ask you two, and they’re both pretty standard.
-There’s a “Why This College?” essay, and a “Community” question.
-You may have written one or two of these already.
-But Penn has its own way of phrasing these questions, so you can’t just recycle the essays you’ve written for other schools.
+In fact, they only ask you two (unless you’re applying to a more specific program or school), and they’re both pretty standard.
+There’s a “Why This College?” essay and a “Community” question.
+You may have written one or two of these already, but Penn has its own way of phrasing these questions, which means you can’t just recycle the essays you’ve written for other schools.
 You’ve got to write a Penn-specific essay.
 Here’s how.

-How did you discover your intellectual and academic interests, and how will you explore them at the University of Pennsylvania?
-Please respond considering the specific undergraduate school you have selected.
-(For students applying to the coordinated dual-degree and specialized programs, please answer these questions in regard to your single-degree school choice; your interest in the coordinated dual-degree or specialized program may be addressed through the program-specific essay.)
+Considering the specific undergraduate school you have selected, how will you explore your academic and intellectual interests at The University of Pennsylvania?
+For students applying to the coordinated dual-degree and specialized programs, please answer these questions in regard to your single-degree school choice; your interest in the coordinated dual-degree or specialized program may be addressed through the program-specific essay.
 (300-450 words)

-Penn makes this abundantly clear at the beginning of the prompt: “How did you discover your intellectual and academic interests.”
+Penn makes this abundantly clear at the beginning of the prompt: “How will you explore your academic and intellectual interests at The University of Pennsylvania?”
 You want to give Penn a sense of what you’ll do once you’re on campus, and why Penn is the right place for you, but you need to ground all this in what you’ve already done.
 Penn wants you to tell an origin story.
 They want to see where your intellectual passion comes from and why it’s personal.
-They want to see how you’ve pursued your intellectual and academic interests in impactful and meaningful ways.
+Show them how you’ve pursued your intellectual and academic interests in impactful and meaningful ways.

 Penn wants to know what you’re going to do once you’re on campus, but they won’t be convinced unless you can ground your claims in your past experiences.
 Think about it: anyone can say they’re going to conduct high-level research, found a profitable biotech company, and become the president of three different clubs as a UPenn undergraduate.
 Not everybody can give convincing examples of what they have already done that suggest that these future projects are realistic.